Legacy of the Plains hosts Trees along the Trail event

 Dave Wolf, executive director of Legacy of the Plains Museum, said the Christmas trees give the museum more decoration, “which is an adventure.”

 There are about 23 different nonprofit organizations participating in the event this year.
-Some of the organizations participating include the Daughters of the American Revolution and Scottsbluff tourism.
+Some of the organizations participating include the Daughters of the American Revolution and Scotts Bluff County Tourism.

 Next year, Wolf said they are thinking about doing a kid’s division and adult’s division due to Minatare Elementary School decorating a tree for their leadership group this year.